ermlikeyeah/ermlikeyeah.github.io/_posts/2016-09-09-my-problem-with-digital-transformation.markdown

 title: My problem with “digital transformation”
 date: '2016-09-09 21:30:00'
 ---
 I was talking a friend recently.
-They advised me I was giving the impression of being angsty, almost against the idea ‘digital transformation’.
+They advised me I was giving the impression of being angsty, almost against the idea of ‘digital transformation’.
 I’d been doing it on Twitter as well.

 I sighed.
 I could see their point.